Welcome to Academic Advising!

-The next deadline to apply to the program is August 15, 2013, for the Spring 2014 semester (starts January 2014).
-If you want to sign up as a Non-Degree Seeking student for the summer and/or fall semesters and take some prerequisites, you can do that.
+The next deadline to apply to the program is February 15, 2014 for the Fall 2014 semester (starts August 2014).
+If you want to sign up as a Non-Degree Seeking student for the spring semester and take some prerequisites, you can do that.

 Two things to note:

 - Financial aid will not cover courses taken as a non-degree seeking student.

 - Taking prerequisites does not guarantee admission into the program.

 All sequences can take anywhere from two to four years to complete, with an average of about three years.
 All classes are held on campus in the evenings (4:30–7:20 p.m. and 7:30–10:20 p.m.).
 You can go full- or part-time through the program.
 Currently graduate tuition is $272/credit hour.
 Each class is three credit hours (plus fees).

 Post Master’s School Counselor Certification

 This certificate is designed for those who already possess a master's degree in counseling or psychology and now wish to pursue the Educator License - School Counselor endorsement.
 This set of a minimum of 24 hours meets the ISBE requirements for the Educator License.